Jordan-Scott-Martin/Social-Animal-Models/README.md

 # Social-Animal-Models
-Supplementary R and Stan code for the social animal models presented in Martin and Jaeggi (under review). //reference
+Supplementary files for the social animal models presented in Martin and Jaeggi (under review). //reference

 This repository contains all files necessary to reproduce the simulations presented in Martin and Jaeggi (under review).